Some of the most common ways to make a gift to Moravian Theological Seminary are to write a check, make a gift using a credit card, or donate online.

 This is the simplest way to make an outright gift.
 You make a gift of cash directly to Moravian Theological Seminary, and you receive an income tax deduction.
 Just write a check payable to Moravian Theological Seminary.
 You may deduct the full amount of your donation up to 50% of your adjusted gross income.
 You may carry forward all unused deduction for up to five additional years.
 Most people when asked for a gift think of the amount available to them in their checking or savings accounts.
 You may also make a cash gift using your credit cards.

-Christine McNeil would like to make an immediate $15,000 gift to Moravian Theological Seminary.
-Christine could write a check for this amount and earn a charitable deduction equal to $15,000.
-Alternatively, Christine could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
+Susan McNeil would like to make an immediate $15,000 gift to Moravian Theological Seminary.
+Susan could write a check for this amount and earn a charitable deduction equal to $15,000.
+Alternatively, Susan could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
 Gifts of checks and gifts made via credit cards are considered cash gifts.

-- Christine may deduct up to 60% of her adjusted gross income for her gift of cash.
+- Susan may deduct up to 60% of her adjusted gross income for her gift of cash.

-- Christine will gain the satisfaction of making a $15,000 gift to Moravian Theological Seminary.
+- Susan will gain the satisfaction of making a $15,000 gift to Moravian Theological Seminary.